• Skip to primary navigation

 I’ve been making my own natural cleaning solutions for awhile now for a variety of reasons.
 First, I know exactly what’s in them (or more importantly, NOT in them!).
 Second, they are inexpensive.
 And third, they smell so good.

 I’m sharing all of my favorite recipes with you today as well as the labels that I use on the bottles.
 You’ll want to use glass bottles for any cleaning solution that uses essential oils; they are powerful enough that they will degrade plastic bottles over time!
-I use {these} bottles but you can also buy glass bottles of vinegar and repurpose them; standard trigger sprayers will fit them.
+I use these glass spray bottles but you can also buy glass bottles of vinegar and repurpose them; standard trigger sprayers will likely fit them.

 • On the windows–I use undiluted vinegar inside and out to get my windows sparkling.